ZainRizvi/ZainRizvi.github.io/_posts/2019-12-17-create-custom-deep-learning-containers.md

 ---
 layout: post
-title: Create Custom Deep Learning Containers with GPU support for Tensorflow on R
+title: How to Create Customized Deep Learning Containers
-excerpt: Ever find yourself needing to install the same packages on all your deep learning notebooks?
-Or maybe wishing you could send your exact setup to someone else who could run your notebook?
-I explore how you can create a custom Docker Container to contain your exact desired Deep Learning environment.
-Specifically, I'll show how to create Tensorflow with GPU support for R, but you can use these steps for any customization you want
+excerpt: "Ever find yourself needing to install the same packages on all your deep learning notebooks?
+Or maybe wishing you could send your exact setup to someone else who could run your notebook? \n\nI explore how you can create a custom Docker Container to contain your exact desired Deep Learning environment.
+Specifically, I'll cover creating Tensorflow with GPU support for R, but you can use these steps for any customization you want"
 tags:
 - Deep Learning
 - GCP